“The opposite of addiction is connection” Johann Hari

 Throughout this last summer and fall I’ve been doing a poetry class at Safe Harbor Recovery Center in Portsmouth and I’ve learned so much.
 I understand my own Tribe philosophy of “listen and be heard” in a way more nuanced than ever before.

 Johann Hari’s quote from his TED Talk says it all and provides the direction that the community, law enforcement and lawmakers need to go in.
 The decriminalization of addicts and the compassion coming from so many officers and precincts is a major paradigm shift in the right direction, but we all need to open our hearts more.
 Addicts are those among us who are more sensitive and vulnerable to the greater crisis of disconnect in our culture.
 No amount of social media will help us regain that connection, and no amount of punishment is going to heal the addict or our society.
 Compassion is the only approach that works, but it requires us to look within and deal with the disconnect within ourselves.
 The addict’s problem is not an individual issue, it’s a cultural one.
-The addict is every one of us.
-We all need to be heard.

 If you’d like to make a donation to Safe Harbor please follow this link.